 I hope you enjoy reading on Dr. Levy’s teachings which are helping me a lot to continue progressing in getting properly acquainted with my own emotional world; how could it be otherwise, I am here to share my learnings and experiences but everyday I continue being a student in my own field and a student of life.

 - Demanding.- To be demanding is a beautiful thing, so long as you are demanding something which is conducive towards excellency.
 To be demanding of yourself and others can be torturous if you are only demanding but your demands do not contribute to achieving excellency; personal or otherwise.
-To be demanding is only bad when one equals to be demanding with” to be controlling” or communicates one’s thoughts in an ignorant way, unwilling to see the other side.
+To be demanding is only bad when one seeks to be controlling or communicates one’s thoughts in an ignorant way, unwilling to see the other side.
 Demands strictly within human nature are made of two parts “programmer” (mind) “executor” (body).
-When the mind ignorantly attempts to let a body (yours or someone else’s) know of something it considers dangerous or of a “better way” to do things; that is when healthy demand or “request” becomes unhealthy or “control”.
-Such ignorance arises when the “programmer” wrongfully believes the “executor” does not have a life of its own.
+When the mind ignorantly attempts to let a body know of something it considers dangerous or a “better way” is expressed in demeaning ways, that is when a healthy demand or “request” becomes unhealthy or “control”.
+Such ignorance arises when the “programmer” wrongfully believes the “executor” does not have the right to think for self.
 To appreciate the value of making demands of self and of others, one first has to learn to listen and to respect the fact that other parts of you, such as your body, have a certain level of autonomy.
 When it comes to others, it is about accepting they have their own autonomy and right to choose.
 Too many times I see people willing to make so much demands of themselves to the point they are unable to cope and given in to “stress”, I have also seen people who like to demand but they call it a proposition, when in fact they are not willing to meet the other party halfway; if the other party puts forth a proposition such people will call it an “unhealthy demand”.
-The biggest learning an ignorant mind has to make, is to accept to learn to ask after proposing/making a demand… “What do you think?”and “what can I do for you?”.
-These questions are the ones which will help transcend and ignorant demanding mind into an educated mind, willing to learn and transcend.
+The biggest learning an ignorant mind has to make, is to accept to learn to ask after proposing… “What do you think?” &“what can I do for you?”
+These questions are the ones which will help transcend an ignorant demanding mind into an educated mind, willing to learn and transcend.